leventerguder/injavawetrust-docker/nigel_poulton_docker_deep_dive/Docker_Deep_Dive_Notes.md

 **docker-compose down** will stop and delete a running Compose app.
 It deletes containers and networks, but not vlumes and images.

+# Chapter 10 - Docker Swarm

+## Docker Swarm - The TLDR

+Docker Swarm is two main things;

+- An enterprise-grade secure cluster of Docker hosts.
+- An engine for orchestrating microservices apps.

+On the clustering front, Swarm groups one or more Docker nodes and lets you manage them as a cluster.
+Out-of-the-box you get an encrypted distributed cluster store, encrypted networks, mutual TLS, secure cluster join tokens, and a PKI that makes managing and rotating certificates a breeze.

+On the orchestration front, Swarm exposes a rich API that allows you to deploy and manage complex microservices apps with ease.
+You can define your apps in declarative manifest files and deploy them to the Swarm with native Docker commands.
+You can even perform rolling updates, rollbacks, and scaling operations.

+Docker Swarm competes directly with Kubernetes - they both orchestrate containerized applications.

+## Docker Swarm - The Deep Dive

+### Swarm Primer

+On the clustering front, a swarm consists of one or more Docker nodes.
+These can be physical servers, VMs, or cloud instances.

+Nodes are configured as managers or workers.

+The configuration and state of the swarm is held in a distributed etcd database located on all managers.
+It's kept in memory and is extremely up-to-date.

+Swarm uses TLS to encrypt communications, authenticate nodes, and authorize roles.

+On the application orchestration front, the atomic unit of scheduling on a swarm is the service.
+This is a new object in the API, introduced along with swarm, and higher level construct that wraps some advanced feature around containers.
+These include scaling, rolling updates, and simple rollbacks.

+### Build a secure Swarm cluster

+The nodes can be virtual machines, physical servers, cloud instances, or Raspberry Pi systems.
+The only requirements are that they have Docker installed and can communicate over a reliable network.

+Docker Desktop for Mac and Windows only supports a single Docker node.
+You can initialize a single-node swarm and follow along with most of the examples.

+**Initializing a new swarm**

+Running docker swarm init on a Docker host in single-engine mode will switch that node into swarm mode, create a new swarm and make the node the first manager of the swarm.

+    docker swarm init

+This tells Docker to initialize a new swarm and make this node the first manager.

+List the nodes in the swarm.

+    docker node ls